ARCHITECTURE

 Role & Decision Architecture

 When decision-making slows down at C-level, the cause is rarely individual.
-Most organisations face hidden decision bottlenecks — where responsibility, authority and role clarity no longer align.
+Most organisations face hidden decision bottlenecks - where responsibility, authority and role clarity no longer alingn.
+Role & Decision Architecture makes these structural issues visible — and resolves them at the source.

 WHAT TARADIN DOES